Teach. Train. Transform.

 Welcome.
 You're in the right place.

-Kim Nau holds a Master of Science degree from Hofstra University and is a highly qualified dyslexia therapist and Orton-Gillingham Academy (OGA) teacher trainer.
-She is one of fewer than 200 OGA Fellows worldwide recognized by the prestigious Orton-Gillingham Academy.
-Additionally, she is a certified Structured Literacy/Dyslexia Specialist through the Center for Effective Reading Instruction (CERI) and serves on the board of the Long Island branch of the International Dyslexia Association (IDA).
+Kim Nau is a dyslexia therapist who has an M.S. degree from Hofstra University.
+She is 1 of less than 200 active Fellows (worldwide) in the prestigious Orton-Gillingham Academy.
+She is also a certified Structured Literacy/Dyslexia Specialist from the Center for Effective Reading Instruction (CERI).
+Additionally, she is a board member of the Long Island branch of the International Dyslexia Association (IDA).

 She is also a published author.
 Her book, Orton-Gillingham Lesson Planning Guide: Differentiated Word Lists with Decodable Phrases and Sentences for Little Kids and Big Kids, is available on Amazon.
 In addition, she has served as a consultant on a workbook for Priddy Books, a division of Macmillan Publishers.